Houdini 20.5 Reference Stand-alone utilities

 The Houdini installer registers this program with the operating system so it’s always running.
 It must be running for you to be able to run Houdini.

 You should avoid editing the system files that register sesinetd to run at startup.
-Instead, you can put command line options you want to use in a sesinetd.options file.
-The location of the file depends on the operating system.
+Instead, you can put options in the sesinetd.ini file.

 Mac